-Somebody lends to a friend of his a chest full of feeding grain.
-And this chest is in all directions 4 cubits, that is, long and broad and high.
-And after a certain time had passed, the one who had lent the grain asked his friend, who said, I do not have a chest made as the one which you lent me, but I have two chests, each of them in all directions 2 cubits, that is, 2 cubits in height and two cubits in breadth and 2 in length.
-Say me if he is paid with these two small chests for his large chest, or how many times he shall give them full.
-Do thus, firstly bring to square cubits the large chest, and multiply for the length and the breadth 4 times 4, they make 16.
-And for the height multiply 4 times 16, they make 64, and so many square cubits is the large chest, that is, 64 cubits, Now we bring to square cubits the large chest, that we say it is 64 square cubits.
+and the breadth 4 times 4, they make 16.
+And for the height multiply 4 times 16, they make 64, and so many square cubits is the large chest, that is, 64 cubits, Now we bring to square cubits the large chest, that is that we say it is 64 square cubits.
 And similarly, we bring to square cubits the small chest.
 And we multiply for the breadth and the length 2 times 2, they make 4, and for the height multiply 2 times 4, they make 8, and so many square cubits is the same chest, that is, 8 cubits.
 Now divide 64 by 8, from which comes 8, and we shall say that he ought to give back 8 small chests full of grain for one of the large ones.
 And it is done.

-This problem type is rather common in abbacus books, with varying numbers but mostly powers of 2 for the sides, and mostly cubic chests, and mostly more or less explicit hinting at an intended fraud.
+This problem type is rather common in abbacus books, with varying numbers but mostly powers of 2 for the sides, mostly cubic chests, and mostly more or less explicit hinting at an intended fraud.
 As confirmed by other writings, stereometry was at the limit of mathematical intuition.
-The failing distinction between square and cubic cubits - in principle explainable as a conceptualization of volumes as made up of "thick surfaces", surfaces provided with a standard thickness, which however is never made explicit - will not have helped.
+The failing distinction between square and cubic cubits - in principle explainable as a conceptualization of volumes as made up of "thick surfaces ", surfaces provided with a standard thickness, which however is never made explicit - will not have helped.